Represent the Pac-12 Conference in Insurance Dispute

 European Insurer – Chunnel Policy

-Represented a European insurer in structuring an aggregate declared risk capacity contract under which the insurer will provide insurance capacity to one of the world's leading engineering and construction companies for certain lines of insurance, including a cost overrun insurance program for the Channel Tunnel Rail Link.
+Represented a European insurer in structuring an aggregate declared risk capacity contract under which the insurer provided insurance capacity to one of the world's leading engineering and construction companies for certain lines of insurance, including a cost overrun insurance program for the Channel Tunnel Rail Link.

 European Insurer – Filling the Gaps